This post was last updated on October 29th, 2020 at 03:00 am

 I/O (PX) – connects to the LNB input port

-SAT (S2) – connects to the LNB’s cable coming from the dish.
+SAT (S2) – connects to the LNB’s cable from the dish.

 -

-For example, both Explora 1 and Explora 2A can use a cable connection between them.
+For example, Explora 1 and Explora 2A can use a cable connection.
 Sadly, the new Explora 3A doesn’t come with RF IN.OUT ports.
 In other words, you can’t use a direct heartbeat connection with 3A and any other decoder.
 However, if you want to use two xtraview capable decoders the old way, you need to run a heartbeat cable from the RFout of the primary decoder to the RF-IN of the secondary decoder.
 This doesn’t require a diplexer.

-Make sure this is the case. and it is done the right way if you choose to go this route. otherwise, either use a diplexer or use SLNB with two decoders that have builtin diplexers such as Explora 2a, 3a, 5s, 5u and 6s
+Make sure this is the case.
+And it is done the right way if you choose this route.
+Otherwise, either use a diplexer or use SLNB with two decoders that have builtin diplexers such as Explora 2a, 3a, 5s, 5u and 6s

 -

-If you use two DStv exploras, you have the leverage of at most 30 meters distance between the primary and secondary decoders.
-By contrast, if you use the older decoders or the series 4 decoders, the distance may not be up to this. you can bring the two decoders closer and see if the signal is restored if this is the case, you can try the 7-meters distance and see what happens.
+If you use two DStv Explora, you have the leverage of at most 30 meters distance between the primary and secondary decoders.
+By contrast, the length may not be up to this if you use the older decoders or the series four decoders.
+You can bring the two decoders closer and see if the signal is restored if this is the case, you can try the 7-meters distance and see what happens.

 -